MarcelloMuy/ci-ms4-hotel-website/README.md

 - Register account email confirmation
 - Email confirmation for new bookings
 - Create a new Django view to confirm booking deletion instead of using a JavaScript function
-- Calculate the total of the booking and display it to the user
+- Calculate the total price of the booking and display it to the user
 - A button on the "Update booking" page to go back to "My Bookings" page if the user changes their mind.

 ## Structure